Greene street neighbors start petition for streetlights to be turned on

 De L’Aigle says he feels it shouldn’t take this long to solve the problem with the lights.
 He has started a petition to get city officials attention.

-“The city of Augusta is moving as quickly as possible to solve these agent infrastructure issues throughout the city that is my only job not replying to comments that aren’t based in facts my job is to make sure projects are completed and I plan to see that to fruition” said Johnson.
+“The city of Augusta is moving as quickly as possible to solve these ancient infrastructure issues throughout the city that is my only job not replying to comments that aren’t based in facts.
+My job is to make sure projects are completed and I plan to see that to fruition,” said Johnson.

 Commissioner Johnson says the lights are expected to be fixed and back on next month.